 The interesting point is where the XMP data is stored relative to this "Photoshop section".
 When Photoshop writes an EPS file, it stores the XMP data after the Photoshop section.
 However, when Exiv2 writes an EPS file, it stores the XMP data before the Photoshop section.

 This small difference is enough for Photoshop to not find its EPS section anymore.

-#1 Updated by Volker Grabsch over 4 years ago
+Updated by Volker Grabsch about 9 years ago

 - Status changed from New to Resolved

 - % Done changed from 0 to 100

 The current mechanism inserts XMP always immediately before